-Nano-Band is the value-banded post-quantum substrate for micropayments.
-A dust payment doesn't pay for a 3,309-byte ML-DSA-65 signature.
+Nano-Band is a post-quantum signing setup for micropayments that matches the crypto to the payment size.
+A tiny payment doesn't need a 3,309-byte ML-DSA-65 signature.
 A $25 payment does, plus a witness quorum.
-The band is decided by the payment itself.
-Entropy is sourced from the NIST Randomness Beacon v2.0.
+The payment amount decides the band.
+The random seed comes from the NIST Randomness Beacon v2.0.
 Patent Pending · Filed 2026-05-08

-A receipt that costs less than a thousandth of a cent does not pay for the same signature as a $25 payout.
-Nano-Band amortizes ML-DSA-65 across batches at the bottom, pays per-payment in the middle, and adds a witness quorum at the top.
+A receipt that costs less than a thousandth of a cent shouldn't pay for the same signature as a $25 payout.
+Nano-Band spreads ML-DSA-65 across batches at the bottom, pays per payment in the middle, and adds a witness quorum at the top.

-The server returns the band policy directly.
-Every /v1/nano/mint response carries the classified band, the leaf hash, and any per-payment signatures the band requires.
+The server hands back the band policy directly.
+Every /v1/nano/mint response carries the band it landed in, the leaf hash, and any per-payment signatures that band needs.

 | Band | Range | Per-payment | Batch ratio | Cost amortization |